TaoLinShowdown/manga-guessr/README.md

 ### MDLists

 The second option to generate mangas is by providing one or more MDLists.
 MDLists are lists created on MangaDex [here](https://mangadex.org/my/lists).
 Players can put whatever manga they want here.
-Since Manga Guessr only stores Japanese manga in its database, this could be useful if a game with manhua or donghua is desired.
+Since MangaGuessr only stores Japanese manga in its database, this could be useful if a game with manhua or donghua is desired.

 ### Saving Settings